Policy vs. personality: Undecideds torn as election nears

 Having so few undecided voters to move “is problematic if your candidate is not leading,” said Becca Siegel, the campaign’s chief analytics officer.
 She adds that the campaign’s focus on unity and bringing the country together is “extremely persuasive to this group.”

-The Biden campaign has hope of winning over people like Jaronowski, a guidance counselor who comes from a family of lifelong Republicans but wound up voting for Clinton in 2016.
+The Biden campaign has hope of winning over people like Jaronowski, a guidance counselor who comes from a family of lifelong Republicans.

 Jaronowski, 37, who lives in Independence, Ohio, said she ended up supporting Clinton.
-Jaronowski said she was repulsed by Trump, whom she said she hates “with the fire of a thousands suns.”
+Jaronowski said she was repulsed by Trump, whom she said she hates “with the fire of a thousand suns.”
 But it was hard nonetheless.

 This year, though she opposes Democratic policies, she has deep respect for Biden, whom she calls “a very good man.”